steveliles/dsl4xml/README.markdown

 The DSL mirrors the structure of the XML document itself, making it very easy to write (and importantly to _read_ and _maintain_) XML marshalling code.

+Boiler-plate is minimised through use of reflection, which does of course incur some performance penalty.
+The penalty is reduced where possible by caching reflectively gleaned information.

 ## Examples

+### Simple XML, no attributes

 Given a simple XML like this: